-- 1. Choose a node type (Exporters, Traffic Patterns, Subnet Sets or Favorites) from the accordion in the Menu Panel

-- 2. Select desired node from the Node Tree

-- 3. Choose Host from the Tab panel
+- 1. Choose a node type (Exporters, Traffic Patterns, Subnet Sets or Favorites) from the - accordion in the Menu Panel 2 Select desired node from the Node - 2.
+Select desired node from the Node Tree - 3.
+Choose Host from the Tab panel